 Once a medical device is designed and manufactured, it is distributed for sale.
 While the design and manufacturing processes can be flawless, the device may still have the potential to cause harm, including the wrongful death of patients.

-Medical devices are sold by marketing representatives who receive training in the device’s intended use, and its potential for misuse and injury.
-These representatives must be able to clearly explain the device’s intended uses to medical professionals.
+Medical devices are sold by marketing representatives trained in the device’s intended use, and its potential for misuse and injury.
+These representatives must be able to explain the device’s intended uses to medical professionals clearly.

 Failure to provide a complete and accurate description of the device to medical providers can result in misuse, a misunderstanding about its medical contraindications, or both.
 Any lack of understanding can result in harm to patients.